 17. Take Natural Shots

-You’ll need to be observant and quick on your feet in order to acquire good candid photographs.
+You’ll need to be observant and quick on your feet to acquire good candid photographs.
 Consider aspects such as light sources, backgrounds, the direction the subject is facing, and so on, and work around them to get the shot you want of your subject.

 18. Post-production Editing is a Must for Aesthetic Photography

 It is entirely up to you how much photo editing you do.
-However, in order to have a distinct style and appearance, your editing methods must be consistent.
+However, to have a distinct style and appearance, your editing methods must be consistent.
 Large variances in post-processing processes should be avoided.

 You can go for a more natural look with little to no editing.
 Or perhaps you’d prefer a more production-heavy approach.
-Both are totally appropriate as long as you stick to one.
+Both are appropriate as long as you stick to one.

 You also have an option in terms of the software you utilize.
 Photoshop and Luminar Neo are both outstanding post-production software with extended editing capabilities.
 Adobe Lightroom is also available for modest touch-ups and edits.
-You may use an app called photo collage Social to do stunning photo editing or for your quick post-processing needs.
+You may use an app called Photo Collage Social to do stunning photo editing or for your quick post-processing needs.

 Maintain your preferred process regardless of which program you use.
 Maintain consistency with your Lightroom presets.
 Also, in Photoshop, store shortcuts, and formulas.
 It will expedite the process and ensure that your work has a consistent aesthetic.